 2) Pertussis, also known as whooping cough

 Pertussis can easily spread across college campuses nationwide.
-Even if you have completed the regular vaccination in your childhood, if it has been more than 10 years, you can receive a voluntary booster vaccination.
+You can get whooping cough vaccines so long as it has been ten years or more since you received it as a child.
 Please consider receiving it.

 3) Meningococcal disease